solana-labs/solana/rfcs/0011-entry-tree.md

 ## New Design

-### Unified Window and Ledger: DbLedger
+### Unified Window and Ledger: EntryTree

 A unified window and ledger would allow a validator to record every blob it observes on the network, in any order, as long as the blob is consistent with the network's leader schedule.

 Blobs will be moved to a fork-able key space the tuple of `leader slot` + `blob index` (within the slot).
 This permits the skip-list structure of the Solana protocol to be stored in its entirety, without a-priori choosing which fork to follow, which Entries to persist or when to persist them.

-Repair requests for recent blobs are served out of RAM or recent files and out of deeper storage for less recent blobs, as implemented by the store backing DbLedger.
+Repair requests for recent blobs are served out of RAM or recent files and out of deeper storage for less recent blobs, as implemented by the store backing EntryTree.

-### Functionalities of DbLedger (and hereafter "Ledger")
+### Functionalities of EntryTree

-1. Persistence: the ledger lives in the front of the nodes verification pipeline, right behind network receive and signature verification.
+1. Persistence: the EntryTree lives in the front of the nodes verification pipeline, right behind network receive and signature verification.
 If the blob received is consistent with the leader schedule (i.e. was signed by the leader for the indicated slot), it is immediately stored.
 2. Repair: repair is the same as window repair above, but able to serve any blob that's been received.
-The ledger stores blobs with signatures, preserving the chain of origination.
+EntryTree stores blobs with signatures, preserving the chain of origination.
-3. Forks: the ledger supports random access of blobs, so can support a validator's need to rollback and replay from a Bank checkpoint.
+3. Forks: EntryTree supports random access of blobs, so can support a validator's need to rollback and replay from a Bank checkpoint.
-4. Restart: with proper culling, the ledger can be replayed by ordered enumeration of entries from slot 0.
-The logic of the replicate_stage (i.e. dealing with ledger forks) will have to be used for the most recent entries in the ledger.
+4. Restart: with proper pruning/culling, the EntryTree can be replayed by ordered enumeration of entries from slot 0.
+The logic of the replicate_stage (i.e. dealing with branches) will have to be used for the most recent entries in the EntryTree.

 ### Interfacing with Bank